6. Accessing Google Classroom and Microsoft Education with the EasyReader App

 Below are three sample quiz questions based on this lesson.
 Please spend no more than five minutes considering the answers to these questions.

 - You require an EasyReader Premium Subscription to access the Google Classroom and Microsoft Education platforms.
 Is this statement true?

 - EasyReader App shows all files, even those unsupported, when you browse the Google Classroom and Microsoft Education platforms.
 Is this statement true?

 - Files you open on the Google Classroom and Microsoft Education platforms are imported into EasyReader App and appear in the "My Books" screen.
 Is this statement true?

 End of lesson

 Thank you for completing this lesson.
-Please click the 'Next Lesson' option to continue to the next part of this course.
+Please select the 'Next Lesson' option below to continue to the next part of this course.

-If you want to revisit a previous lesson, please scroll up to the Course Outline menu and select the lesson you wish to revisit.
+To revisit a previous lesson, please scroll to the top of this page, visit the Course Outline menu and select the lesson you wish to revisit.